Suzlon Energy Stock Drops 30% from Peak Despite Record Profits

 *this image is generated using AI for illustrative purposes only.

-Key Points of the Proposed Scheme
+Key Points of the Approved Scheme

-• Post-Adjustment Plan: Any remaining balance in the General Reserve will be transferred to Retained Earnings.
+• Post-Adjustment Plan: Any remaining balance in the General Reserve will be transferred to Retained Earnings

 Financial Context and Rationale